Academic Regulations

 Withdrawal From a Semester or the University

-Students who intend to completely withdraw from a semester or from the university have to initiate the process in the Office of the Registrar.
+Students who intend to completely withdraw from a semester or from the university must begin the process by informing the Dean's administrative office of their school and the Office of the Registrar.
 The withdrawal date used by Financial Aid for the Return of Title IV Aid calculation and the effective date used by Student Accounts for tuition refunds are based on the date of your notification to the Office of the Registrar.
 If a student intends to withdraw from a semester after the last day to withdraw, it must be approved by the Academic Regulations Committee.
 Courses the student was registered for after the last day to drop appear on that student’s transcript with the notation “W” but do not count in the units earned or in the calculation of the grade point average.
 If a student only withdraws from a semester, he/she has one more semester to keep his/her continuing active status.
 If the students has completely withdrawn from the University, he/she must file a Return to Active Status application with the Office of Admission.

 An official withdrawal from the University is the termination of rights and privileges offered to currently enrolled students which includes, but not limited to, early registration.